wp-plugins/post-flagger/readme.txt

 Tags: flag, post, favorites, views, shortcode, meta, user, log in, admin, link, links Requires at least: 3.0.1
 Tested up to: 4.1.1
-Stable tag: trunk
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add "Favorite" button to your posts.
-Create post flags to be used by logged in users.
+Add Favorite or any flag button to your posts.
+The easy way

 == Description ==

-Manage posts flags, which can be marked on/off by logged in users.
-Automatically creates "Favorites" flag and button ready to use in your posts.
+A Wordpress plugin designed to mark posts by logged in users.
+Allows theme developers and administrators create and edit post flags, like favorites, seen, likes, etc, also provides an easy way to put this flags in your theme via shortcode.

+**Features:**

-* Administrators can create flags like 'Favorites' or 'Seen' for logged in users
+* Administrators can create flags like 'Favorites', 'Seen' or 'Bookmark' for early use
+* You can create as many flags as you want
 * Allows customization of HTML code for each flag
-* Insert in themes and post by `[shortcode]`
+* Insert in themes and post via `[shortcode]`
-* This plugin creates 'Favorites' flag by default
+* This plugin creates favorite flag and button by default

 == Installation ==